rust-book-pt-br/rust-book-pt-br/src-pt-br/ch16-01-threads.md

 </Listing>

-O thread principal aguardará o thread gerado terminar e então executará seu Loop `for`, então a saída não será mais intercalada, conforme mostrado aqui:
+A thread principal aguardará a thread gerada terminar e então executará seu loop `for`, de modo que a saída não será mais intercalada, como mostrado aqui:

 <!-- Not extracting output because changes to this output aren't significant;
 the changes are likely to be due to the threads running differently rather than